GSA/fpki-guides/_tools/04_fpki_trust_store_management.md

 ### Distribute or Install Script Output
 Use your agency's network configuration procedures to distribute or install your selected CA certificates bundle.

-- **Microsoft Windows**&nbsp;&mdash;&nbsp;Use _certutil_ or a Group Policy Object to distribute the .p7b file to agency Microsoft domain controllers or share it via an agency intranet website.
+- _Microsoft Windows_&nbsp;&mdash;&nbsp;Use _certutil_ or a Group Policy Object to distribute the .p7b file to agency Microsoft domain controllers or share it via an agency intranet website.
-- **Apple macOS and iOS**&nbsp;&mdash;&nbsp;Use your agency's configuration procedures to distribute the .mobileconfig file to agency Apple devices or share it via an agency intranet website.
+- _Apple macOS and iOS_&nbsp;&mdash;&nbsp;Use your agency's configuration procedures to distribute the .mobileconfig file to agency Apple devices or share it via an agency intranet website.<!--Should we be including "iOS" here?-->

 ## FAQs